Community Power

 If you have questions, email Sustainable Hanover.

-Our HCP DEFAULT option - Granite Plus - provides more renewable content and continues to be cheaper than what customers pay for Liberty's default supply.
-In addition, HCP Clean 50 also costs less and HCP Clean 100 costs only 1 cent more per kWh than that offered through Liberty!
+Our HCP DEFAULT option - Granite Plus - provides more renewable content than what is available through Liberty's or Eversource’s default supply.
+In addition, HCP prices are competitive.

-Customers of Liberty or Eversource who get their SUPPLY of electricity through a competitive supplier and customers of NH Electric Cooperative will continue to remain on these supply services unless they choose to join HCP on an opt-in basis.
+Customers of Liberty or Eversource who get their SUPPLY of electricity through another third party and customers of NH Electric Cooperative will continue to remain on these supply services unless they choose to join HCP on an opt-in basis.

 Those who are on net metering or time of use plans will still not be enrolled at this time.
 Please go to this special Net Metering FAQ for more information.